About Fort Saint Jean

 Fort Saint Jean was garrisoned until the French Revolution when it became a prison housing, amongst others, the Duke of Orléans, Louis Philippe II and his two sons.
 Louis Philippe II had originally been a proponent of the revolution, even taking to being called “Philippe Égalité”, but was not spared in the Reign of Terror, eventually being executed by guillotine.

-In World War II, Fort Saint Jean served as a munitions storage facility during the Nazi occupation of Marseille.
+In World War Two, Fort Saint Jean served as a munitions storage facility during the Nazi occupation of Marseille.
 This would spell the destruction of much of Fort Saint Jean as, in 1944, some of the ammunition stored within it exploded.
 It is home to the Museum of Civilizations in Europe and the Mediterranean, although at the time of writing, this may be undergoing renovation.

 Discover the best Historic Sites in France from the Palace of Versailles, to Mont Saint-Michel, Nimes Arena and more, includes an interactive map of French cultural landmarks and monuments.